bluboii/Machine-learning-projects/README.md

 # Machine-learning-projects

-This repository contains a compilaiton of fundamental machine learning projects, details of which are as following:
+This repository contains a compilation of fundamental machine learning algorithms projects, details of which are as following:

 1. Linear Regression project